GoogleChrome/developer.chrome.com/site/en/docs/multidevice/user-agent/index.md

 AppleWebKit/537.36 (KHTML, like Gecko)
 Version/4.0 <mark>Chrome/30.0.0.0</mark> Mobile Safari/537.36</code></pre>

-If you’re attempting to differentiate between the WebView and Chrome for Android, you should look for the presence of the **Version/\_X.X\_** string in the WebView user-agent string.
-Don’t rely on the specific Chrome version number (for example, 30.0.0.0) as the version numbers changes with each release.
+If you're attempting to differentiate between the WebView and Chrome for Android, you should look for the presence of the **Version/\_X.X\_** string in the WebView user-agent string.
+Don't rely on the specific Chrome version number (for example, 30.0.0.0) as the version numbers changes with each release.